SpellholdStudios/1pp/README.md

 ##

-#### :warning: Warning: new installation process
+#### <a name="config" id="config">:warning: Warning: new installation process

-##### As of version 4.2.0, variables needed for installation are read from 1pp-config-default.ini, or 1pp-config.ini files if it exists.
+##### As of version 4.2.0, variables needed for installation are read from <a href="1pp/1pp-config-default.ini">1pp-config-default.ini</a> file, or 1pp-config.ini if it exists.

 The previous version interrupted installation with plain text prompts allowing players to customise components to their liking (depending on which IE game the mod is installed for and already installed components).
-All those variables set during installation have been moved into **_1pp-config-default.ini_** file in 1pp folder.
+All those variables set during installation have been moved into <a href="1pp/1pp-config-default.ini">**_1pp-config-default.ini_**</a> file, found in 1pp folder.
 This file provides a '_standard_' installation.

-If players want to define their own customized installation, they have to modify the variables involved in 1pp-config-default.ini and save this file as **_1pp-config.ini_**.
+If players want to define their own customized installation, they have to edit the file 1pp-config-default.iniin Notepad or another text editor, then save it as **_1pp-config.ini_**.
+Each line consists of a configuration option, then '=', then a number (or in one case a string).
+The only thing you should edit is the number (or string).

-The installation process will read both ini files and prioritize user values.
+The installation process will read both ini files and prioritize user's option values.
 If a value is not set or mismatched in 1pp-config.ini, any installation failure will be prevented by reverting it back to its default value.

 Please read the <a href="1pp/1pp-config-english.txt">1pp-config-language.txt</a> file (with 'language' being the installation language you chose) to check the variables names and their meanings.
-Here is a chart listing the variables related to the installation process:</br></br>
+Here is a chart listing the options related to the installation process:</br></br>

 <table summary="Installation variables list">